ski-freak/Atnia/content/main/Card Game/Online Draft Setup.md

 ![[Pasted image 20250720211937.png]]

 Finally, if you are using it on cockatrice, append the contents of this [text file](https://raw.githubusercontent.com/ski-freak/Delta_Cockatrice_Repo/main/Deck_Files/SourceDraftGenerated%20-%20Set%201/SourceDraft_sideboardbase.txt) to the end of your deck's text file.

+For information on how to use your deck in cockatrice, see [[Card Game Testing Info]].